rezamn/WDMT/README.md

 ## UNDER DEVELOPING
-Developers: Reza Mansouri, Mohammad Shokri-Kaveh, Mehrdad Pakzad
+Developers: Reza Mansouri, Mohammad Shokri-Kaveh

 The manual will be published soon